postgrespro/mmts/generations2.md

   LWLockAcquire(GenLock, LW_SHARED);
   /*
+   * Make sure our current connection mode makes sense: applying normally when
+   * we are in recovery is unacceptable as we might get xact out of order.
+   * Applying in recovery when we are online is also not ok because we would miss
+   * reply to coordinator; though I don't see how that might be possible.
+   * Again, here we do nothing at all if we are in dead for us gen; in practice,
+   * we would apply in recovery mode to decrease the gap.
+   */
-   * Make sure our current connection mode makes sense */ if !(genstate->status == RECOVERY && rcv_ctx.mode == REPLMODE_RECOVERY ||
+  if !(genstate->status == RECOVERY && rcv_ctx.mode == REPLMODE_RECOVERY ||
        genstate->status == ONLINE && rcv_ctx.mode == REPLMODE_NORMAL) {